kyjohnso/will_byers/README.md

 **Note:** If you don't create a custom mapping, the system will use the default hardcoded mapping from the original project.

+## Creating Your Letter to Light Mapping

+The mapping tool helps you create a custom mapping between letters (A-Z) and their corresponding LED positions on your strip.
+The tool lights up each LED one at a time and prompts you to identify which letter is at that position.
+The mapping is saved to [`led_mapping.json`](led_mapping.json:1) and can be resumed if interrupted.

+Before mapping, make sure you've painted or positioned your letters on the wall and installed your LED strip.

+The tool is interactive and self-explanatory - just follow the on-screen prompts to map each letter to its LED position.

 ## Usage

 ### Interactive Chat